YTDev/petssupportsystem/README.md

 >## License

-This project is licenced under the MIT License - see the License.md file for details
+This project is licenced under the MIT License - see the LICENSE file for details